joaquimrcarvalho/timelink-sources-template/database/README.md

 # Database backups

-This directory will contain backups of the database generated from the sources in this repository
+This directory will contain database related files.

+* sqlite: Sqlite databases, normally not saved to git
+* backups: backups of database data.